 The allocation or designation of frequency bands for use by a service or a radio application under specified conditions in CEPT administrations is laid down by law, regulation or administration action.
 It is considered necessary to designate and implement frequency bands for digital Public Protection and Disaster Relief (PPDR) radio applications.
 Those radio applications may be based on narrow band or wide band systems.
 The harmonisation on a European basis would support the aims of Directive 2014/53/EU on the harmonisation of the laws of the Member States relating to the making available on the market of radio equipment [13] and repealing Directive 1999/5/EC.
 A commitment by CEPT administrations to implement an ECC Decision will provide a clear indication that the required frequency bands will be made available on time.

-ECC Decision of 27 June 2008 on the harmonisation of frequency bands for the implementation of digital Public Protection and Disaster Relief (PPDR) narrow band and wide band radio applications in bands within the 380-470 MHz range (ECC/dec/(08)05) amended 17 June 2016
+ECC Decision of 27 June 2008 on the harmonisation of frequency bands for the implementation of digital Public Protection and Disaster Relief (PPDR) narrow band and wide band radio applications in bands within the 380-470 MHz range (ECC/dec/(08)05) amended 17 June 2016, amended DD MONTH 2019

 “The European Conference of Postal and Telecommunications Administrations,